warwick-cs-4yp/firedrake/README.rst

 =======
 These are in the process of being investigated and fixed:

-- Incorrect result from structured and unstructured mesh examples
+- Incorrect result from simpler_example that seems to be related to fp rounding
 - Error with kernels that PyOP2 has given the same name
 - Need to change the code such that it does not fall back to PyOP2
 - Get to a point with one or two more impressive working examples, whilst not using